Kerkennah Islands

-Kerkennah's main town, Remla (on Chergui), has a population of 2,000.
-The population of the islands significantly decreased during the 1980s due to drought.
-The islands were unable to provide suitable irrigation systems and, with clean water rapidly running out, many islanders were forced to leave for mainland Tunisia, the nearest city being Sfax.

 History

 The natives of Tunisia and Kerkennah originally settled there, but during the spread of the Roman Empire, Kerkennah was used as a port and look-out point by the Romans, to keep note of off-shore activity.
 In 2 BC, Augustus exiled Sempronius Gracchus, a lover of Julia the Elder, to the islands for 14 years for his indiscretions with his then-married daughter.
 Greeks called it Cercina (Κέρκινα) and Cercinna (Κέρκιννα).
-Strabo and Ptolemaeus wrote that also the city that was on the island was called Cercinna (Κέρκιννα), same as the island.
+Strabo and Ptolemaeus wrote that the city that was on the island was also called Cercinna (Κέρκιννα), same as the island.

 Among the Catholic bishops whom the Arian Vandal king Huneric summoned to Carthage in 484, was a Bishop Athenius of Cercina, the seat of the bishopric being in the most easterly island of the group.
 No longer a residential bishopric, Cercina is today listed by the Catholic Church as a titular see.

-In 532, Saint Fulgentius of Ruspe built a monastery on one of the islets of the group.
+It was proposed to locate the monastery built in 532 by Saint Fulgentius of Ruspe on one of the islets of the group, but it was more recently argued for an identification on the Kneiss island.

+In 1424, the Kerkennah Islands were raided by an Aragonese expedition.

 During the Second World War, the Battle of the Tarigo Convoy was fought near the islands on 16 April 1941.

+The population of the islands significantly decreased during the 1980s due to drought.
+The islands were unable to provide suitable irrigation systems and, with clean water rapidly running out, many islanders were forced to leave for mainland Tunisia, the nearest city being Sfax.

+Demographics

+Kerkennah's main town, Remla (on Chergui), had a population of 2,623 as of Census 2014-04-23.

 Geography

 The islands are warm and dry, with strong prevailing winds.
 This is mainly due to its positioning in the Gulf of Gabes, with strong sea winds (Gharbi), carried over the mainland, making them hot and dry.
 What little water vapour there is, is lost over cooler Tunisia first.
 This causes the general ecology of the island to mainly consist of tall xerophytic (and often halophytic) flora, such as palms and saltbushes.

-The land is arid and there is little agriculture, though the islanders own chickens and goats for their own personal consumption.
-Fishing, especially for octopus, is a key industry of Kerkennah, whence it is exported to mainland Tunisia and other nearby countries.
+The land is arid and there is little agriculture, though the islanders own chickens and goats for their personal consumption.
+Fishing, especially for octopus, is a key industry of Kerkennah, whence it is exported to mainland Tunisia and nearby countries.

 Tourism is limited in Kerkennah and it lacks grandiose sandy beaches.
 Many mainland Tunisians spend their holidays in Kerkennah, and many more affluent Tunisians often build private second homes on the island.
 Tourists also come from European countries.
 Temperatures on the island are high, with a minimum of 4 °C and often reaching 40 °C.

 The north includes a port known as Kraten.